limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

    +0x070 MajorFunction    : [28] Ptr64     long
 ```

-Speaking of getting the `_DRIVER_OBJECT` of `Null.sy`, who better than WinDbg to retrieve it with a simple command:
+Speaking of getting the `_DRIVER_OBJECT` of `Null.sys`, who better than WinDbg to retrieve it with a simple command:

 ```
 0: kd> !drvobj Null 2